 - Bob Roadie :Technical coordinator & crew of one(1979 -1983)

-Though other members came and went through the bands career, these were the main members,in one form,or another,they kept the band alive,I departed shortly after the release of Independence in 1983 and Ed left shortly after that.Bob remained with the band through Kill By Remote Control.
-Bruce, J.J. , and Tufty carried on until the end in 1995 sometime after recording "No Peace In Our Time" for Bitzcore Records.Bruce & J.J. still perform as Toxic Reasons with other members playing bass to this day at an occassional show in the Indianapolis area.
+Though other members came and went through the bands career, these were the main members,in one form,or another,they kept the band alive,I departed shortly after the release of Independence in 1983 and Ed left shortly after that.Rob remained with the band through Kill By Remote Control & Within These Walls.
+Bruce, J.J. , and Tufty carried on until the end in 1995 sometime after recording "No Peace In Our Time" for Bitzcore Records.Bruce & J.J. still perform as Toxic Reasons with other members playing bass to this day at an occasional show in the Indianapolis area.

 Toxic Reasons recordings: